Who We Are

 Rachel (pronouns: she/her) helped to design and implement RG19 project as part of the Hudson Core Group.
 She supports RG19 by being a “helping hand” on the truck, developing collaborating partnerships and writing grants.
 She is a Co-Founder of the Institute for Mindful Agriculture, part of the Hawthorne Valley Association.

 CHristian Johnson RETAIL Associate

-Christian joins the RG19 sales team as our first AmeriCorps Member and is working at two of our vending sites each week.
+Christian (pronouns: he/him) joins the RG19 sales team as our first AmeriCorps Member.
 He was born and raised in Hudson, and has worked primarily in food service as well as with the Hudson Youth Department during the summers at Oakdale.
 Christian wants to see his city become a resource to all that live within it.

 Steffen Schneider Business development Advisor